SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

 You simply need to:

   * create a user for testing (with no admin rights) and optionally have an S3 bucket credentials for saving screenshots in case a test fails.
-  * fill in the credentials (notably email and password) in the `test section in the values file <https://github.com/SwissDataScienceCenter/renku/blob/master/helm-chart/renku/values.yaml#L595-L620>`_ and update the deployment
+  * fill in the credentials (notably email and password) in the test section in the values file and update the deployment with ``helm``.

   .. code-block:: console